usabilla/leaderboard/README.md

 # ![alt tag](./src/images/smiley-crown.svg) Usabilla Balls of Fire

-We developed this game for fun. [eCommerce](http://www.amsterdameweek.com/) attendees had the opportunity to experience it live.
+We developed this game for fun. [eCommerce](http://www.amsterdameweek.com/) attendees had the opportunity to experience it for real.

 Setup is as easy as